DominicChm/DAQ-2023/FILEFORMAT.md

 Additionally, because DLF stores raw binary values, it requires little processing power to encode.
 This makes DLF files ideal for high-rate DAQ (Data AQuisition) applications, especially where storage, RAM, or CPU is at a premium (such as in embedded systems or web browsers).

-What this all means, practically, is that DLF files can store data streams from sensors that are readable at drastically different rates (IE accelerometer@1000hz and GPS@10hz) without wasting space on useless values.
+What this all means, practically, is that DLF files can store data streams from sensors that are readable at drastically different rates (IE accelerometer@1000hz and GPS@10hz) without wasting space on repeated values.
 Additionally, because byte positions are deterministic and calculable, values at specific times can be precisely extracted from the overall datastream without needing to access or seek the rest of the file.

 DLF is based on ticks.
+Data can be recorded from any arbitrary fixed-size data source at any fixed multiple of ticks, up to one sample every tick.
 Each DLF file contains a "time base" which defines the time interval between ticks, in microseconds.
-A time base of 1000, for example, would translate to a maximum sample rate of 1kHz.
-Data can be recorded from any arbitrary fixed-size data source at any fixed multiple of ticks.
+A time base of 1000uS, for example, would translate to a maximum sample rate of 1kHz.
 For example, with the aforementioned time base of 1kHz, a GPS might have a collection interval (`tick_interval`) of 100, resulting in collection at 1000Hz / 100 = 10Hz.
-Collections can happen up to once per tick.
+Again, collections can happen up to once per tick.
 Increasing sample rate beyond once per tick requires the time base to decrease.

 ## Benefits
 - Optimized storage